Arcadia is building a team to increase the efficiency of its data ingestion pipeline. If concepts such as

 Travel and homebase expectations

 As a new team within the company, our technologies are not yet established.
-Those on the team lean toward JVM languages, especially Scala.
-We’re open-minded and consider the right tool for the job based on its merits while considering its popularity, ease of hiring, and room for contributions to the state of the art in the ecosystem.
+Those on the team lean toward JVM languages, especially Scala and Ruby, and Rust.
+We're open-minded and consider the right tool for the job based on its merits while considering its popularity, ease of hiring, and room for contributions to the state of the art in the ecosystem.

 We consider these technologies, languages, frameworks, etc. to be a part of our potential stack:

-Other things we’ll be working with include Amazon Web Services, Apache Nifi, Apache Beam, Atlassian Confluence, Atlassian JIRA, Github, and more.
+Other things we'll be working with include Amazon Web Services, Apache Mesos, Apache Nifi, Docker, Atlassian Confluence, Atlassian JIRA, Github, GNU Privacy Guard PGP, and more.
 The software this team writes will be deployed on Microsoft Windows and a variety of Linux distributions, so experience with either or both is valuable.